Particle with a Finite Potential#

 The last line doesn’t involve a matrix at all but just a vector.
 Let us define M_half_x=np.exp(-1.j*dt/2*np.diag(V))

-Unfortunately, the potential piece is complicated if our wave-function is in the position basis.
-But…. if our wave-function is in the momentum basis, then it would be easy because in the momentum basis that matrix is diagonal so we can just pointwise multiply by the vector M_p=np.exp(-1.j* dt* -(ks**2)/(2*m))
+Unfortunately, the kinetic piece is complicated if our wave-function is in the position basis.
+But…. if our wave-function is in the momentum basis, then it would be easy because in the momentum basis that matrix is diagonal so we can just pointwise multiply by the vector M_p=np.exp(-1.j* dt* (ks**2)/(2*m))

 .